sQUlearn/squlearn/docs/tutorials/operators.rst

  * :class:`~squlearn.expectation_operator.IsingHamiltonian`: This operator provides a structure for several Ising Hamiltonians.
  * :class:`~squlearn.expectation_operator.CustomExpectationOperator`: This class can be used to implement custom expectation operators from strings.

-All operators follow the structure of the base class :class:`~squlearn.expectation_operator.ExpectationOperatorBase` class:
+All operators follow the structure of the base class :class:`~squlearn.expectation_operator.expectation_operator_base.ExpectationOperatorBase` class:

-.. autoclass:: squlearn.expectation_operator.ExpectationOperatorBase
+.. autoclass:: squlearn.expectation_operator.expectation_operator_base.ExpectationOperatorBase
   :members:

-Derivatives of the expectation value with respect to the parameters can be calculated using the :class:`~squlearn.expectation_operator.ExpectationOperatorDerivatives` class.
+Derivatives of the expectation value with respect to the parameters can be calculated using the :class:`~squlearn.expectation_operator.expectaion_operator_derivatives.ExpectationOperatorDerivatives` class.

 Example